Side gable, Colonial Revival

 Contributing

 This is a 2.5-story single-family residence in the Colonial Revival style built ca. 1900.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are original wood clapboard.
 The building has a gable roof clad in replacement asphalt shingles.
 Windows are replacement double-hung sashes.
 There is a single-story, single-bay central open porch characterized by a gabled roof clad in asphalt shingles on round wood piers.
 The porch is single-story with a front gable supported by doric columns with ionic capitals.
 The eave is ornamented with carved modillions.

 * Date source: Village of Oak Park building permit archives.